 Example 7.1.
-Applying the partial instance and the predicate specialization to the program of Figure 2 transforms the definition of linked(X,Y,P) into a set of specialized predicates linked\X\Y(P) for each pair of linked locations X and Y. These new predicates are then described independently of the rest of the topology.
+Applying the partial instance and the predicate specialization to the program of Figure 2 transforms the definition of linked(X,Y,P) into a set of specialized predicates linked_X_Y(P) for each pair of linked locations X and Y. These new predicates are then described independently of the rest of the topology.

-In other words, our transformations roughly rewrite generic, reusable and (usually) clear and short specifications into a network-specific form closer to NoD programs.
+In conclusion, the transformations we introduce in this paper rewrite generic, reusable and (usually) clear and short specifications into a network-specific form closer to NoD programs.
 Doing so by hand is obviously possible, but also lengthy, complex and error-prone, meaning that our certified optimizations conciliate performances and safety.